swapnilyavalkar/tableau-user-cleanup-script/README.md

 2. **Install Dependencies**: Run `pip install -r requirements.txt` to install necessary packages.
 3. **Run the Script**: Execute the script using `python cleanup_script.py`.
 4. **Review Logs and Reports**: Check the `logs/` directory for logs and the `files/` directory for Excel reports.

-## 📝 Notes

-- **Customize SQL Queries**: SQL queries can be customized based on your specific requirements.
-They are located in the `sql_queries/` directory.
-- **Environment Variables**: Ensure all environment-specific variables are correctly set in `Variables.py`.

 ## 🛡️ License